 Emotional and behavioral therapy for children typically focuses on addressing mental health issues, problematic behaviors, or poor emotional responses.
 Children in the midst of divorce proceedings, who have lost a parent or other loved one, or suffered a traumatic event tend to benefit from a variety of behavioral therapy approaches.
 The goal is typically to teach the child appropriate responses to stressors, ways to cope with strong emotions, and effective decision-making skills.

 After an accident, injury, or surgery, many children need rehabilitative therapies.
 These therapies focus on helping the child return to normal activity levels and physical strength.
 Depending on the type of physical challenge, this particular type of therapy for children may also focus on teaching the child to adapt to a new physical state.
 Regaining mobility, restoring function, or otherwise focusing on the child's physical capabilities can often take months or years, depending on the extent of the physical challenge.
-Additional therapies, such as emotional/behavioral therapy, often complement rehabilitative therapy for children.
+Additional therapies, such as emotional/behavioral therapy, often complement rehabilitative therapy.